Vice-President (Administration) and University Registrar

 - Where QUT does not hold appropriate insurance coverage for the activities of members of its governing body or committees, QUT employees or students of the University, or where QUT is not satisfied that consultants or contractors engaged by the University hold appropriate insurance coverage for these activities, Council must be satisfied that risks are mitigated and warranted prior to the provision of a guarantee or indemnity.

 QUT officers who have delegated authority (Register of Authorities and Delegations (QUT staff access only)) may only enter into contracts containing an indemnity clause in favour of another party where the risk is determined to be low / medium.
 Where the risk is extreme / high, approval by the Treasurer is required (see below).

 Low / medium risk indemnities include the following:

 - Indemnities that are covered by QUT's existing insurance policies or can be covered through an extension to such policies, at minimal cost; and

-- Indemnities that are not covered by QUT's insurance policies or where cover is only available at a prohibitive cost, but where a risk assessment (MOPP A/2.5 and QUT Risk Management Framework) of the activity has been carried out by the area assessing the impact of the indemnity and the relevant delegated officer concludes the risk to the University in giving an indemnity would be low / medium.
+- Indemnities that are not covered by QUT's insurance policies or where cover is only available at a prohibitive cost, but where a risk assessment (MOPP A/2.5 and QUT Risk Management Framework (QUT staff access only)) of the activity has been carried out by the area assessing the impact of the indemnity and the relevant delegated officer concludes the risk to the University in giving an indemnity would be low / medium.